Female cats have period cycles just like dogs and humans. However, these cycles are slightly different for felines.

 Ultimately, try to focus on your everyday routines even if your cat is driving you crazy with her demands for extra attention.
-There’s no need to change her diet, but you’ll need to keep her strictly indoors to be safe from male tomcats.
+There’s no need to change her diet, but you’ll need to keep her strictly indoors to be safe from tomcats.

 How To Prevent Cat Periods

 You can spay your cat anytime, regardless of age.

-One final note…Some pet parents claim that if you allow your cat to have kittens at least once before spaying, it will make her more amiable and social.
+One final note…Some pet parents claim that allowing your cat to have kittens at least once before spaying will make her more amiable and social.
 But this is not true.
 Bearing or not bearing kittens before being spayed doesn’t affect a cat’s behavior.